the Best BAKED ASPARAGUS on your table in 15 minutes!

 - panko: is a Japanese breadcrumb sold in every grocery store (including Walmart) usually next to the other breadcrumbs.
 Panko breadcrumbs are larger and dryer than normal breadcrumbs so they absorb less moisture and become much crispier.
 Please do not substitute panko breadcrumbs with Italian breadcrumbs or you will be missing out on the gorgeous, satisfying CRUNCH.

-HOW TO COOK ASPARAGUS
+HOW TO BAKE ASPARAGUS

 - Preheat oven: Preheat the oven to 425 degrees F. We want a very hot oven to produce a very hot pan that caramelizes the natural sugars of the asparagus for that signature nutty roasted flavor.